2024 Solar Incentives Guide for White Plains, NY - Tax Credits & Rebates

 Can I use multiple types of renewable energy to power my home?

-Yes, you can utilize multiple types of renewable energy to power your home, such as a combination of solar and wind power.
-You can also combine renewable energy generation with a backup source of non-renewable energy.
-Make sure that you discuss the details of your plan with your local White Plains solar installation expert, so that you understand what you'll need and what kinds of incentives you might or might not qualify for.
+Yes, you can utilize multiple types of renewable energy to power your home — for example, a combination of geothermal and solar.
+You can also use both renewable energy sources and a backup source of non-renewable energy.
+Be sure to discuss your plan with your local White Plains solar panel installer, to get an understanding of what will be needed and what types of incentives you will or won't qualify for.

-While we recommend talking to your local solar installer and/or tax professional to fully understand what solar incentives apply to you, many will apply to a second home, so long as that home is in the United States and owned by you.
-There may be other incentives available for commercial properties specifically, depending on the details.
+While we recommend getting in touch with your local solar installer and/or tax professional to best understand what solar incentives apply to you, many can be claimed on a second home, so long as that home is in the United States and owned by you.
+There may be other incentives available specifically for commercial properties, depending on the specifics.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.